 Zantac, or ranitidine, is a medication typically used for treating gastrointestinal issues such as stomach ulcers, Zollinger-Ellison syndrome, indigestion, and heartburn.
 Over 15 million Americans use Zantac for their heartburn needs.
-Even though it helps many people, it can also provide them with side effects that can be unpleasant to live with.
+Even though it helps many people, it can also provide them side effects that can be unpleasant to live with.
+Patients who have used Zantac and have been diagnosed with stomach or esophageal cancer may be eligible to file a Zantac cancer lawsuit against the manufacturers.

 With that in mind, if you are taking the medication now or for the first time, it can benefit you to be aware of the possible side effects.